schmurtzm/UART_Uploader/readme.md

 # UART Uploader - By Schmurtz

-Script for easy upload files on linux devices which have only UART (=port com = serial connection) It include a menu to guide the user and repeat actions quickly, it can be used as a command line utility
+Script for easy upload files on linux devices which have only UART (=port com = serial connection)

+It include a menu to guide the user and repeat actions quickly, it can be used as a command line utility.

 ![image](https://user-images.githubusercontent.com/7110113/178542715-b7706eac-8210-432f-8803-f723b1c85a86.png)